dotenv-org/dotenv-org.github.io/docs/integrations/heroku/express.md

 Learn how to make Heroku, Express, and Dotenv Vault work together.
 This tutorial assumes you have already created a `.env` file and [synced it](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-heroku-express).

 ## Deploy to Heroku

 Add a Procfile to run your Express app.